xzhangBST/APChineseNotes/content/index.md

 ---
-title: Welcome to Chinese School of Andover - AP Chinese Classroom
+title: Welcome to our AP Chinese classroom!
 ---

 Welcome to the AP Chinese Language and Culture course website.